 The direct consequence of this particularity is that, over a certain limit (called the event horizon), nothing, including light, can escape the black hole.

 Light can longer get out.
 It is a prisoner, and that is why we call it a black hole.

-Researchers in astrophysics think that one exists at the centre of every galaxy.
-Our galaxy is no exception, and the one at the centre of the Milky Way is named Sagittarius A* (pronounced “Astar”).
+Researchers in astrophysics think that one exists at the center of every galaxy.
+Our galaxy is no exception, and the one at the center of the Milky Way is named Sagittarius A* (pronounced “Astar”).